-The Palms had a major moment in the early aughts (the first Las Vegas season of MTV’s The Real World filmed here), and over a decade later, it’s having a bit of a renaissance thanks to a $620 million renovation.
-The property is home to a ton of Damien Hirst art, including a 60-foot-tall (18-meter) headless demon sculpture that towers above the resort’s pool.
-The hotel also impresses with award-winning restaurants such as Scotch 80 Prime, Vetri Cucina and Greene St Kitchen, a speakeasy-style spot with Banksy artwork inside.
+The Palms had a major moment in the early aughts (the first Las Vegas season of MTV’s The Real World filmed here), and over a decade later, it’s having a bit of a renaissance thanks to a $620 million (£483 million) renovation.
+The property is home to a ton of Damien Hirst art, including a 60ft-tall (18m) headless demon sculpture that towers above the resort’s pool.
+The hotel also impresses with award-winning restaurants such as Scotch 80 Prime, Vetri Cucina and Greene Street Kitchen, a speakeasy-style spot with Banksy artwork inside.
 If you can swing it, book a room with a private infinity pool.

 If you’re the go-big-or-go-home type, the MGM Grand might be the right place for you.
 Located on the southern end of the Strip, this hotel is like its own city, complete with thousands of rooms.
-Step inside the emerald-colored building and you’ll find the world’s largest nightclub, Hakkasan, rooftop golfing at Topgolf, restaurants from Masaharu Morimoto, Michael Mina and Jöel Robuchon plus a 6.5-acre (2.6-hectare) pool complex with a lazy river and cabana rentals.
-For the ultimate high roller, MGM Grand’s The Mansion is an invite-only hotel-within-a-hotel experience that comprises 29 villas that range from 2,400 to 12,000 square feet (223-1,115 square meters).
+Step inside the emerald-colored building, and you’ll find the world’s largest nightclub, Hakkasan, rooftop golfing at Topgolf, restaurants from Masaharu Morimoto, Michael Mina and Jöel Robuchon, plus a 6.5-acre (3ha) pool complex with a lazy river and cabana rentals.
+For the ultimate high roller, MGM Grand’s The Mansion is an invite-only hotel-within-a-hotel experience that comprises 29 villas that range from 2,400 to 12,000sqft (223 to 1,115sqm).

 The former site of the Monte Carlo got a huge makeover and became the Park MGM.
 This south Strip hotel is home to the Park Theater, a 5,200-seat space where you can catch Lady Gaga, Aerosmith, Cher, Janet Jackson, Bruno Mars and other big names.
 The hotel’s intimate nightclub On the Record is another great spot for entertainment.
 Food enthusiasts will enjoy Park MGM’s restaurant collection, which includes Italian marketplace Eataly, Roy Choi’s Korean barbecue joint Best Friend and the whimsical, French-inspired Primrose.